cazitouni/QgisGLViewer/README.md

 - **Link column**: link to the image, could be a directory or a web URL
 - **Date column**: date the image was taken

-Once the parameters are filled in, simply click on the point position on the map and the image will load, no need to load the point layer in your project.
+Once the parameters are filled in, simply click on the point position on the map and drag the cursor to the direction you want, and the image will load, no need to load the point layer in your project.

 The plugin also offer the ability to jump to different images, you only have to click on the image in the direction you want.
 The gap parameter could be set to change the jump distance (in meters), by default it's set to 5.